 - Stephen Covey

 A good tip is to have a regular team meeting each morning to check in and say hello.
 Other tips for better remote communications include:

-- Sending a video message or screen recording, which will give you an edge over text-based comms
+- Send a video message or screen recording, which will give you an edge over text-based comms

-- Scheduling weekly meetings to cover non-work matters – a great tip for managers
+- Schedule weekly meetings to cover non-work matters—a great tip for managers

-- Trying our Virtual First Toolkit, which will help you communicate more effectively
+- Try our Virtual First Toolk Kit, which will help you communicate more effectively

-If your communications are solid, you can dovetail your favourite tools with Dropbox.
-Browse our app integrations for Slack, Google Workspace, Zoom and others.
+If your communications are solid you can dovetail your favorite tools with Dropbox.
+Browse our app integrations for Slack, Google Workspace, Zoom, and others.